 These interviews provided us with useful insights about the role that paper plays in creativity and suggested new ways that interactive paper can support composer's inventive design process.
 Each composer has a unique creative process, with personal strategies for expressing sounds, rhythms, variations and structures.
-Each composer also has a set of custom-made computer tools, e.g., created with AudioSculpt [28] and manipulated with OpenMusic.
+Each composer also has a set of custom-made computer tools, e.g., created with AudioSculpt [28] and manipulated with OpenMusic, a visual programming environment to support composition [2].
 At the most basic level, it was clear that a future system must provide a flexible way of linking composers' drawings to their music composition tools.
 However, we also wanted to create a testbed for exploring creative design with interactive paper.
-One of our system's guiding objectives is to give users maximum control over the assignment of meaning to their gestures, which requires a trade-off between openness and recognition.
+One of our system's guiding objectives was to give users maximum control over the assignment of meaning to their gestures, which required a trade-off between openness and recognition.
 Offering a blank slate with complete openness and perfect recognition is impossible.
-The challenge is to create enough scaffolding to permit sufficient recognition to be useful, while allowing users to invent a wide variety of different representations of their musical ideas and add meaning over time, as required.
+The challenge was to create enough scaffolding to permit sufficient recognition to be useful, while allowing users to invent a wide variety of different representations of their musical ideas and add meaning over time, as required.